NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 See [Calling on the name of...](#calling-on-the-name-of)

+## Acts 13:2

+> While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”

+In this verse the Holy Spirit speaks, refers to himself, and makes commands according to his own decisions.
+It shows he has a sense of self, the ability to make decisions, a will, and the ability to communicate his will.
+These are all abilities only persons have.
+He is also speaking with the authority of God.

 ## Acts 20:28

 > Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood.